testimio/JS-interview/emitter/part1.md

 For convenience, here are some unit tests for our `EventEmitter` in order to clarify its behavior.

 ### running tests
 Name your file `Emitter.ts` and export your class/constructor as `EventEmitter`.
-You can add, if you want, `// @ts-nocheck` at the top of the file to avoid TS errors to be shown.

 After you `npm i` you can execute `npm run test:emitter:part1`.

 **we __encourage__ to run the tests**